First Methodist Church (Marshall, Texas)

+History

+The church began as part of the circuit riding of Littleton Fowler in 1839 and was reorganized as a permanent congregation under Job M. Baker as in 1845.
+The church held its meetings in a schoolhouse until 1853, when it moved to a converted building.
+The church acquired lots 1 and 6 of block 9 in the Original Town Site on April 6, 1860 from Thomas and Mary Bennett for $500 and swapped land with William and Mary Johnson to gain an 85‐foot frontage on East Houston Street.The congregation decided on March 10, 1860 to build the new sanctuary and on July 6, 1860 contracts were awarded to Billington Smalley for the woodwork and Alexander Pope for the foundation and walls.

 It was documented in 1936 by the Historic American Buildings Survey.
 The portico was originally topped by a belfry but that was replaced in 1949 by a large octagonal cupola.
-It was built during 1860 to 1861, probably by slave labor.
+It was built during 1860 to 1861 by slave labor.
 Its builders included mason Alexander Pope and carpenter Billingon Smalley.

 It was expanded in 1949 and in 1958.